Elder Law: How Gifts Can Affect Medicaid Eligibility

 What Is Medicaid?

-Medicaid is a public benefits program that provides health insurance for low-income individuals, including seniors and individuals with disabilities across the United States.
+Medicaid is a public benefits program that provides health care coverage for low-income individuals, including seniors and people with disabilities across the United States.
+The federal government funds Medicaid, and each state administers its own program.

 To meet the financial eligibility criteria for the Medicaid program, an applicant's total assets and income must be below a certain threshold.
 Generally, most states set this threshold at $2,000 in what are known as “countable” assets.
 These income limits differ from state to state.
 In addition, other eligibility requirements can vary by state, as well.